Antrea Net

-The Antrea Net is one of the oldest known fishing nets in the world, found from Karelian isthmus in Antrea, in Korpilahti village in 1913.
+The Antrea Net is one of the oldest known fishing nets in the world, found in 1913 in the village of Korpilahti on the Karelian isthmus in Antrea, then in Finland but now belonging to Russia.
 It is dated to 8540 BCE.

+Discovery

 The net was found by farmer Antti Virolainen in Antrea, Finland (today Kamennogorsk, Russia) in autumn of 1913 at his home farm Ämmä-Mattila.
 While he was ditching a swamp meadow, he found several stone and bone objects which got his attention.

+Excavation

 The site was excavated by the Finnish archaeologist Sakari Pälsi in July 1914.
 In his excavation, Pälsi found 18 bobbers and 31 net weights and parts of the net.
 He also found several stone and bone objects, some birchbark and pieces of tinder fungus.
 All the items were found in a relatively small area, and they had likely come to the scene at the same time in one piece.
-The items were sunk to the bottom clay of the Ancylus Lake that existed during that period, most likely in an accident that made the fisherman's boat capsize and caused him to lose all his equipment.
+The items were sunk to the bottom clay of the Ancylus Lake that existed during that period.